Metronoid/chronicler/content/character/merits/fighting/Beserker.md

 **War Cry** (••): Your character chills an opponent’s blood with her mad howl.
 Instead of attacking, roll a contested Strength + Intimidation versus opponent’s Resolve + Composure.
 If your character gets the most successes, her opponent suffers a penalty equal to your successes to any action other than Dodging for the next turn.

-**Manic Brutality** (•••): Your character lashes out with a singleminded determination to destroy.
+**Manic Brutality** (•••): Your character lashes out with a single minded determination to destroy.
 Her all-out unarmed attacks have a +1 bonus to hit specified targets.
 If she’s using a weapon then she may substitute its Durability for its weapon bonus.
 Drawback: If she’s using a weapon, then all damage taken by her opponent is also applied directly to the weapon’s Structure.